-As employers open their doors and employees are expected to return to work, the safety of their workforce and those they interact with should be top of mind for employers and managers.
-The problem is that the coronavirus is likely to affect people for the foreseeable future.
-This makes how to return to work safely an obvious goal when employees working on-site is essential to the functioning of your business.
+As workplaces open their doors, and employees are expected to return to work, the safety of their workforce and those they interact with should be top of mind for employers and managers.
+While COVID-19 is likely to affect people for the foreseeable future, understanding how to return to work safely is essential.

 Employee Expectations About Returning to Work Safely

 This sense of optimism about returning to work, however, is coupled with an increased need for safety and flexibility.
-According to a survey conducted by TELUS International, a global customer experience and digital solutions provider, nearly 75% of respondents believe a safe and clean workplace will be most important to company culture post-COVID-19, followed closely by work-from-home flexibility (65%).
+According to a survey conducted by TELUS International, a global customer experience and digital solutions provider, nearly 75% of respondents believe that a safe and clean workplace will be most important to company culture post-COVID-19, followed closely by work-from-home flexibility at 65%.

 Returning to Work Safely

-As employers continue to weigh the impact of remote work and consider adequate guidelines for their business, data about how to actually return to the workplace safely has accumulated as the coronavirus pandemic continues.
+As employers continue to weigh the impact of remote work and consider adequate guidelines for their business, data about how to actually return to the workplace safely has accumulated as the pandemic has continued.

 The most effective employers have considered how best to decrease the spread of COVID-19 and lower the impact in their workplaces.
 This will enable employees to trust that their culture and work environment are helping them return to work safely.

 This should include activities to: